 Most tents have 1 or 2 doors, but some tents have more.

 The number of windows (and size of windows) can vary greatly.
-Some have full stargazing ceilings, while others have no windows at all.
-The no-see-um mesh material of windows allows for cross breezes and stargazing, but less insulation in colder weather and less privacy.
+Some have stargazing ceilings, while others have no windows at all.
+The no-see-um mesh in windows allows for cross breezes and stargazing.
+But there is less insulation in colder weather and less privacy.

-Fiberglass poles are lightweight and are the most affordable option, but can splinter easily.
+- Fiberglass poles are lightweight and are the most affordable option, but they can splinter easily.

-Aluminum tent poles are also lightweight but are less prone to damage.
-These poles can pose a safety risk in a thunderstorm, however, and will corrode over time.
+- Aluminum poles are also lightweight but are less prone to damage, making them good options for windy conditions.
+But, these poles can pose a safety risk in a thunderstorm and will rust over time.

-Tent poles made from steel are the most durable but are also the heaviest.
-Exceptionally large tents, or those made with heavy material such as canvas, use steel poles.
+- Tent poles made from steel are the most durable but are also the heaviest.
+Exceptionally large tents, or those made with hefty material (like canvas), use steel poles.

 Ease of Zipper

-Some tents highlight one-handed zipper operation.
-This feature is great when your hands are full with the little ones.
+A tent with a one-handed zipper operation is a great feature when your hands are full with the little ones.

 Ease of Setup

-A vestibule is an added area usually in front of the tent.
-This space is covered on the top and sides, but not on the bottom.
+A vestibule is an added area, usually in front of the tent.
+This space is covered on the top and sides but not on the bottom.
 These are also called a gear garage, screen room, or front porch.
-A good spot to store your gear (but not food!) out of the elements but not in the tent.
+An excellent spot to store your gear (but not food!) out of the elements but out of the sleeping area.
 Also great for escaping light rain without being fully inside the tent.

-They vary in size, so if this is an important feature, be sure to verify the dimensions.
-Our Kelty Trail Ridge is only large enough for shoes, while our Wawona 6 from The North Face has plenty of space for 2-3 camp chairs.
+They vary in size, so verify the dimensions if this feature is essential.
+The vestibule in our Kelty Trail Ridge is only large enough for shoes, while our Wawona 6 from The North Face has plenty of space for 2-3 camp chairs.

-Integrated pockets for storing phones, glasses, headlamps, and other valuables that are easily lost in a tent (or can be otherwise hard to find in the dark).
-They are generally small (at best, these may fit a pair of flip flops), but great for organizing small items.
+Integrated pockets for storing phones, glasses, headlamps, and other valuables that easily get lost in a tent (or are hard to find in the dark).
+They are generally small (at best, these may fit a pair of flip-flops) but great for organizing small items.

 Number of Rooms

-Larger families may want additional privacy offered with separate rooms within the tent.
-Rooms are often created by hanging room dividers included with the tent, and are a common feature in large camping tents.
+Larger families may want extra privacy offered with separate rooms within the tent.
+Rooms are often created by hanging room dividers included with the tent and are a common feature in large camping tents.

-Tents tear, zippers break, and poles snap, so a good warranty (or company that stands behind their product) may be important, especially with more expensive tents.
+Tents tear, zippers break, and poles snap.
+A good warranty (or a company that stands behind their product) may be necessary, especially with more expensive tents.

-This feature is particularly important if you will be carrying the tent for any distance.
-Tent size, material, and pole construction all factor into the weight of the tent.
+This feature is significant if you will be carrying the tent for any distance.
+Tent size, material, and pole construction factor into the tent’s weight.